SHORT BIO

 The header up there says Brianna, but you can call me Bri.

 I was born in Texas but I moved abroad when I was six weeks old, and I've been continent-hopping ever since.
-I spent my toddler years in Indonesia, middle school in Egypt, and wound up back in Houston for high school.
-After college, I met a tall, pale and handsome Englishman and moved to the UK, where I still live - the longest I've been in one place!
+I spent my toddler years in Indonesia, went to middle school in Egypt, and came back to Houston for high school.
+After college, I met a tall, pale and handsome Englishman and lived in the UK for fifteen years - the longest I'd been in one place!—before moving back to Houston with my husband and two little girls in tow.
 I worked as a stage manager for ballet companies for ten+ years before turning to focus on my writing.

-When I'm not outlining/drafting/editing, I can be found building LEGO with my two little girls, listening to Taylor Swift on winding English roads, playing retro video games on my decrepit N64, or reading textbooks about Ancient Egypt just for fun.
+When I'm not outlining/drafting/editing, I can be found building LEGO with my two little girls, listening to Taylor Swift or Hozier songs, playing retro video games, or reading textbooks about Ancient Egypt just for fun.

 I'm represented by the fabulous Chloe Seager at the Madeleine Milburn Agency in London.
-My Contemporary YA novels, YOU AND ME AT THE END OF THE WORLD and the Carnegie nominated THE HALF-LIFE OF LOVE, are published by Scholastic in the US and UK, and have been translated into seven languages.
+My Contemporary YA novels, YOU AND ME AT THE END OF THE WORLD and the Carnegie nominated THE HALF-LIFE OF LOVE, are published by Scholastic in the US and UK, and I can’t wait for you to read my upcoming dreamy love story, MEET ME AT MIDNIGHT, out with Peguin Random House / Delacorte on June 30th, 2026.

 photos: barnaby aldrick (barnabyaldrick.com)